galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - Step 6: if there is error of operation system packages, install the conrresponding package and run `./fmw_12.2.1.4.0_fr_linux64.bin` again.
     - Error like "Checking for compat-libcap1-1.10;Not found", then run `sudo yum install compat-libcap1` to install the `compat-libcap1` package.
   - The installation should be completed without errors.

+Now you have Forms and Reports installed in the adminVM.
+Let's clone the machine for managed servers.

+## Clone machine for managed servers

+You have Oracle Forms and Reports installed in the adminVM, we can clone adminVM for managed servers.

+Follow the steps to clone adminVM and create two VMs for Forms and Reports replicas.

+Create the a snapshot from adminVM OS disk:
+- Open Azure portal, stop adminVM.
+- Create a snapshot from OS disk.

+Create VMs for Forms and Reports replicas based on the snapshot:
+1. Create a disk from the snapshot.
+2. Create a VM with name `mspVM1` on the disk.
+3. ssh to the machine, use `root` user.
+    - Set hostname: `hostnamectl set-hostname mspVM1`
+    - Stop the services
+      ```bash
+      sudo systemctl stop wls_nodemanager
+      sudo systemctl stop wls_admin
+      sudo systemctl disable wls_admin
+      ```
+    - Clean up the running process
+      ```
+      kill $(ps aux | grep "Dweblogic.Name=admin" | awk '{print $2}')
+      ```
+      There should have only one process of `oracle` user like:

+      ```text
+      [root@mspvm1 ~]# ps -aux | grep "oracle"
+      root     18756  0.0  0.0 114292  2360 pts/0    S+   09:12   0:00 grep --color=auto oracle
+      ```
+    - Remove wlsd application folder: `rm /u01/app/wls/install/oracle/middleware/oracle_home/user_projects/applications/wlsd -f -r`
+    - Remove wlsd domain folder: `rm /u01/domains/wlsd -f -r`
+4. Repeat step for `formsVM*` and `reportsVM*`.

 ## Create schemas using RCU